Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 Before physically creating your data dashboard, you should consider which data sources align with your business objectives and which will best suit your KPIs.
 Anything that is surplus to the requirement should be disabled or omitted from use.

-By doing this, you’ll streamline your efforts and ensure that your reporting dashboard only serves up the information or insights worth analyzing.
-In practice, for example, that means that accounting reports should correspond with specific fiscal data you need to generate insights from.
+By doing this, you’ll streamline your efforts and ensure that your reporting dashboard only serves up the insights worth analyzing.
+In practice, for example, that means that accounting reports should correspond with specific fiscal data you need to generate insights.

 Once you have decided which KPIs you’d like to work with and examined your key data sources, you’ll be ready to set up a report and customize it to your requirements.